eddy-geek/hammerspoon/README.md

 ![Macbook Keyboard Modifiers](docs/keyboard-modifiers-macbook.png)

-On typical external Windows keyboards, it issimpler as only Command (Windows logo) and Control need to be swapped.
+On typical external Windows keyboards, it is simpler as only Command (Windows logo) and Control need to be swapped.
 When using Keychron keyboard which have a MacOS mode, I leave them in Windows mode.

 ```
 Before:   ^   ⊞ = ⌘   ⌥    (Control ; Windows == Command ; Alt == Option)